fungenomics/G34-gliomas/README.md

 ### `rr` template & helpers

-This repository uses the [`rr`](https://github.com/sjessa/rr) template, which contains a set of R markdown templates to help me ensure reproducibility.
-Secondly, this also provides a set of helper functions (located in `rr_helpers.R` and prefixed by `rr_` in the function name) to help encourage documentation.
+This repository uses the [`rr`](https://github.com/sjessa/rr) template, which contains a set of R markdown templates to help ensure reproducibility.
+This template also provides a set of helper functions (located in `rr_helpers.R` and prefixed by `rr_` in the function name) to help encourage documentation.